sathishmepco/Java-Interview-Programs/README.md

 # Basic Programs
 1. Check the given number is EVEN or ODD.
+2. Write a Java Program to find the Factorial of given number.

 # Interview Programs
 1. Write a program to find the Most Frequent Element in an given array.